DevRony04/AI-Trip-Planner/README.md

 # ✈️ AI Trip Planner

-An **AI-powered travel planning Full-Stack Saas application** built with **Next.js 14, Tailwind CSS, Clerk Authentication, and Mapbox**.
+An **AI-powered Travel Planning Full-Stack Saas Application** built with **Next.js 14, Tailwind CSS, Clerk Authentication, and Mapbox**.

 Create, visualize, and manage custom itineraries with an **AI assistant** and **interactive maps** — all in a **modern, responsive interface**.